 5. Do the policies apply to sensitive or personal data and data subject to third party restrictions?

 6. Which journals do these policies apply to?

 We are encouraging all Springer Nature journals, open access and subscription access, across all imprints to adopt a standard research data sharing policy.
-You can find the list of journals and the policies they support here.
+Each journal’s policy will be shown in its submission guidelines.